-When you’re creating your graphics for your Campaign, design it with sharing in mind.
+When you’re creating your graphics for your social campaign, design it with sharing in mind.
 If people aren’t able to share it, the potential virality is greatly decreased.
 Here are a few ideas for sharing and engagement of your Campaign:

 - Share widget – Lets your users share your Campaign on their various social media channels platforms such as Facebook, Twitter, Google+, Pinterest and LinkedIn.

 - Voting widget – Display entries submitted via a promotion widget and let your Campaign’s visitors vote, share and comment on each entry.

 - Friend invite – Let your Campaign’s visitors invite their friends to your Campaign.